-We have years of Canadian experience and will ensure that your finished product doesn’t just meet your expectation, but exceeds all requirements and back it up with a one year “Workmanship Warranty”.
+We have years of Canadian experience and your finished product doesn’t just meet your expectation, but exceeds all requirements and back it up with a one year “workmanship support”.

 • Each municipality has its own By-laws, Regulations and Zoning requirements pertaining to what is required in order to grant the permit besides Ontario Building Code (OBC) requirements which are across the board for Ontario.

 • We are very familiar with each Municipality and have always managed to get a pass from inspectors, for work we perform.

 • Every Municipality has a backlog of applications that they review – most cities have a 4-10 week backlog which is how long you should expect for your permit process prior to beginning your renovations, after the drawing and application packaged is submitted